NedJWestern/nedjwestern.github.io/podman_secrets.md

     ID                         NAME                DRIVER      CREATED        UPDATED
     e7647ada09b64a2011b98bf9a  mysecret            file        7 seconds ago  7 seconds ago

-Unfortunately, Podman does not offer a way to directly inspect the contents of a secret.
-Use a disposable container for this purpose.
+Inspect your secret.
+Unfortunately, Podman does not offer a direct way to do this, so use a disposable container.
 Warning: this is not considered secure.

     $ podman run --rm --secret mysecret docker.io/library/alpine:latest cat /run/secrets/mysecret